pandulapeter/beagle/README.md

 * The behavior of the menu can be personalized by specifying a [Behavior](https://github.com/pandulapeter/beagle/blob/master/common/src/main/java/com/pandulapeter/beagle/common/configuration/Behavior.kt) instance when initializing the library.

 ## Documentation
-All public functions are documented with Kdoc.
+All public functions are documented with KDoc.
 The [BeagleContract](https://github.com/pandulapeter/beagle/blob/master/common/src/main/java/com/pandulapeter/beagle/common/contracts/BeagleContract.kt) file is a good start for learning about all the built-in capabilities.

 If you're interested in what's under the hood, [this document](https://github.com/pandulapeter/beagle/blob/master/metadata/DOCUMENTATION.md) can be helpful while navigating the source code.

 ## Changelog
-* Check out the [Releases](https://github.com/pandulapeter/beagle/releases) page for the changes in every version.
-The library uses [semantic versioning](https://semver.org): *MAJOR.MINOR.PATCH* where *PATCH* changes only contain bug fixes, *MINOR* changes add new features and *MAJOR* changes introduce breaking modifications to the API.
+Check out the [Releases](https://github.com/pandulapeter/beagle/releases) page for the changes in every version.

+The library uses [semantic versioning](https://semver.org): **MAJOR.MINOR.PATCH** where **PATCH** changes only contain bug fixes, **MINOR** changes add new features and **MAJOR** changes introduce breaking modifications to the API.

 ## Known issues
-* Check out the [Issues](https://github.com/pandulapeter/beagle/issues) page for the list of know problems.
+Check out the [Issues](https://github.com/pandulapeter/beagle/issues) page for the list of know problems.

-* Don't hesitate to open a new issue if you find a bug or if you have any questions / feature requests!
+Don't hesitate to open a new issue if you find a bug or if you have any questions / feature requests!

 ## License
 ```